-"The responsibility of the church for the continued existence of the Sunday newspaper is heginning to attract the attention of thoughtful men.
-It is a fact which it is idle to attempt to conceal, that it is sustained by the patronage of the members of the Evangelical churches.
+"The responsibility of the church for the continued existence of the Sunday newspaper is beginning to attract the attention of thoughtful men.
+It is a fact which it is idle to attempt to conceal, that it is sustained by the patronage of the evangelical churches.
 It is the support given them by this class, and this alone, that makes it practicable to continue the publication of these papers.
 The responsibility, then, of this great and growing evil is with the church."

-The Chicago Advance, of January 24, 1889, contained an article by Rev. Geo.
-C. Noyes, D. D., entitled "The Sunday Newspaper-An Exposition," in which it was stated : -
+The Chicago Advance of January 24, 1889, contained an article by Rev. Geo.
+C. Noyes, D. D., entitled, "The Sunday Newspaper,-an Expostulation," in which it was stated-